It’s pretty hard to argue against trying to get the biggest tax refund possible.

 For those with an impairment in physical or mental functions, supports such as Braille note-taking devices, page-turner devices, and reading services are incredibly important.
 Anyone who relies on these for work or school can deduct related expenses from their taxes.
 The CRA has the full list of eligible expenses and specific details.

-The number of self-employed Canadians has stayed roughly the same since the beginning of the COVID-19 pandemic.
+As of May 2021, around 5.1 million Canadians were working from home.
 Working for yourself comes with a degree of financial risk, but the last year has been especially hard for many within this group.

 One factor that makes self-employment particularly enticing to many is the idea of deducting (reasonable) business expenses.
 Some of the most common expenses are: